 For making this treat, I took 1/2 of an avocado, 1/2 cup of coconut cream, a tablespoon of unsweetened cocoa powder, some stevia, a table-spoon of psyllium husks, and some warm water for the psyllium to react with.
 Blended all the ingredients together and had a nice chocolatey, and a filling snack.
 As you can see in the picture above, I put some crumbled sugar-free berry dark chocolate on the pudding (oh well!).

 I felt kind of hyper during the day.
-I have no idea whether that was from all the coffee (had a bit more than usually) or the higher amount of carbs.
+I have no idea whether that was from all the coffee (had a bit more than usual) or a higher amount of carbs.
 Besides, I felt full, which I didn’t expect not eating protein.

 For dinner, I prepared a low-protein meal again.
 I mixed together an egg yolk (which does contain a proper amount of protein), 1/2 cup of unsweetened almond milk, some garlic powder, 1/2 tbsp psyllium husk, 1/4 tsp xanthan gum powder, and 1/2 ounce truffle sauce.
 Mixed it all together, using an electric hand mixer, and poured it over shirataki noodles, fried on 1/2 tbsp. of ghee.
 The shirataki or “miracle” noodles can be a perfect meal for no-protein day.
 The sauce was highly improvised, as I couldn’t use any cream because of the protein it contains.
 The result wasn’t bad, mainly because of the truffle sauce (yum, I love truffles!).
 Together with noodles, I ate a bowl of lettuce, seasoned with olive oil and some vinegar.